rishabh-parekh/studyup/content/page/carousel.md

-firstslidetitle = "Mobile App for On Demand Tutoring" firstslideimage = "https://upload.wikimedia.org/wikipedia/commons/a/a0/Circle_-_black_simple.svg" firstslidecontent = "Easier way for students to enjoy their school experience and alleviate the pressure which demanding schedules, jobs, or extracurriculars have on classroom performance"
+firstslidetitle = "Mobile App for On Demand Tutoring" firstslideimage = "https://upload.wikimedia.org/wikipedia/commons/a/a0/Circle_-_black_simple.svg" firstslidecontent = "StudyUP is an on demand tutoring app which enables students access to tutors based on their schedule.
+Students face rigorous schedules that impact their overall classroom performance.
+With StudyUP, students can improve classroom performance and collaborate with others to continue learning!"

-secondslidetitle = "Not your Typical Tutoring Agency" secondslideimage = "https://upload.wikimedia.org/wikipedia/commons/a/a0/Circle_-_black_simple.svg" secondslidecontent = "We do not give supplementary material to students to increase their workload.
-Extremely cost effective Extremely flexible; you can book a study session up to 15 min in advance"
+secondslidetitle = "Re-defining Tutoring" secondslideimage = "https://upload.wikimedia.org/wikipedia/commons/a/a0/Circle_-_black_simple.svg"
+secondslidecontent = "Booking a study session is easy!
+Set up a session with a tutor up to 15 minutes in advance at a library or Starbucks."

 thirdslidetitle = "Community based" thirdslideimage = "https://upload.wikimedia.org/wikipedia/commons/a/a0/Circle_-_black_simple.svg"